capt-jack00/ArmaModIdExtractor/README.md

 ```
 The `--input` option provides an input html file. <br>
 The `--output` option provides an output txt file <br>
-**IMPORTANT**: Provided output file needs to exist BEFORE the program is run.
-I'm currently in process of making it autocreate the file.

 # Dependencies
 The program uses: